 Slam Wrestling: And you’re still in the printing business, right?

 C.G.: Yes, I’m still involved in printing, so I basically sell print to companies that need printing.
-I do marketing materials, brochures, flyers, business cards, stationary, letterhead, and so on.
+I do marketing materials, brochures, flyers, business cards, stationery, letterhead, and so on.
 There’s still a need for print.
 It’s not as big as it used to be as companies don’t need catalogues anymore, they’ll have a PDF on their website.

 Slam Wrestling: Do you remember many of the arenas over the years like the Port Hope Sports Complex, Kitchener Memorial Auditorium, and Guelph Memorial Gardens?